GoogleCloudPlatform/healthcare/datathon/organizer/README.md

 # Google Cloud Project Setup Guide for Datathons

-This guide is designed to help datathon organizers and other data owners alike to set up a set of Google Cloud Projects, to host datasets and data analysis environment in a compliant and audited way.
-By the end of this guide, you will have created
+This guide is designed to help structured data users (e.g. healthcare datathon organizers and participants, structured data analysis course instructors and students) to set up a set of Google Cloud Projects, in order to host the structured datasets and data analysis environment in a compliant and audited way.
+More specifically, it explains how to created:

-1. An auditing project to collect audit records from all projects.
+1. An auditing project to collect audit records from the data-hosting project and work project created below.
 1. A data hosting project, where structured data is hosted both in its raw format in a Google Cloud Storage bucket, and as BigQuery tables ready for controlled data access.